Royal Observatory, Greenwich, Trip

 As a school on our own metacognition journey, we see the importance of teaching our children to raise questions throughout their learning journey and take risks in order to achieve.
 We value the importance of helping our children become independent thinkers and learners by creating a culture where the common use of metacognitive tools and strategies are implemented across our school.

 At Lordswood, we have designed our curriculum so that subject specific skills are taught within our exciting cross-curricular topic which is based in our high-quality Power of Reading text.
-We organise our Foundation Curriculum into week long subject blocks which allows our children to fully immerse themselves in the learning for the whole week.
-In addition, we have some weekly learning opportunities which run throughout the term including musical instrument tuition, choir and PE.
-Hooks, weekly enrichment for every child and extra-curricular opportunities supplement our curriculum and develop the children’s particular interests and talents.
-The children’s learning is assessed each week, recorded on our tracking system and used for future planning.
+We organise our Foundation Curriculum through an immersive approach.
+In addition, we have weekly learning opportunities which run throughout the term including musical instrument tuition, choir, French and PE and we revisit key skills frequently through our cross-curricular links.
+Hooks, prep for learning, weekly enrichment and extra-curricular opportunities supplement our curriculum and develop the children’s particular interests and talents.
+The children’s learning is assessed each week , recorded on the children’s Learning Journey sheet and transferred onto our tracking system and used for future planning.

 We want to give our children inspirational learning opportunities which excite the whole school.
 We regularly engage in special days which complement the curriculum, promote community and encourage engagement.
 Examples include Anti-bullying week, Black History Month, The Big Draw, World Religion Day, Safer Internet Day, World Book Day, National Science and Engineering Week and World Earth Day to name but a few.
 In addition, we take part in country wide charity events and specific trust events, which have become our proud traditions, including International Dance Day, Sports Festival, The Shakespeare Festival, Founders Day, our own Monologue Festival and of course our Griffin Schools Trust Arts Festival (GAF) lasting for two weeks at the end of the Summer term.
 In addition, our trust deploys a specific arts and sport fund to enrich and support children’s learning through activities outside of school.